YaowenYe/YaowenYe.github.io/_pages/about.md

 Hi there!
 My name is Yaowen Ye.
 I am now an AIDD specialist at PharmaBlock Sciences (Nanjing), Inc., supervised by Dr. Jun Lu.
 I received my M.Ind. degree from Nanjing Tech University in 2022, where I worked with Prof. Dengming Ming on the Modeling and Application of Artificial Intelligence in the Biology of Aging.

 My research interest includes AI-driven Drug Discovery and Geroscience.
 I am also interested in emerging treatment mechanisms in gerontology and enjoy using bioinformatics & artificial intelligence methods to optimize therapies and conduct validation simulations.
+Still an ideological peer of the MUDDY WATERS RESEARCH, the Chinese have an old proverb, muddy waters make it easy to catch fish.
+In other words, opacity creates opportunities to make money.
+This way of thinking has been part of Chinese culture for centuries, and it is institutionalized in the modern PRC.

 I also like to dive in the application of various classical algorithms and AI-driven innovation models in Texas Hold'em, If you share any interested areas with mine and take some fancy ideas, feel free to email me!